Crimean Tatars: 2014 annexation of Crimea by the Russian Federation

-Following news of Crimea's independence referendum organized with the help of Russia on 16 March 2014, the Kurultai leadership voiced concerns of renewed persecution, as commented by a U.S. official before the visit of a U.N. human rights team to the peninsula.
+Following news of Crimea's independence referendum, organized under the auspices of Russia on 16 March 2014, the Kurultai leadership voiced concerns about renewed persecution, as commented by a U.S. official before the visit of a U.N. human rights team to the peninsula.
 At the same time, Rustam Minnikhanov, the president of Tatarstan was dispatched to Crimea to quell Crimean Tatars' concerns and to state that "in the 23 years of Ukraine's independence the Ukrainian leaders have been using Crimean Tatars as pawns in their political games without doing them any tangible favors".
 The issue of Crimean Tatar persecution by Russia has since been raised regularly on an international level.

 On 18 March 2014, the day Crimea was annexed by Russia, Crimean Tatar was de jure declared one of the three official languages of Crimea.
-It was also announced that Crimean Tatars will be required to relinquish coastal lands on which they squatted since their return to Crimea in the early 1990s and be given land elsewhere in Crimea.
+It was also announced that Crimean Tatars would be required to relinquish coastal lands on which they had squatted since their return to Crimea in the early 1990s and be given land elsewhere in Crimea.
 Crimea stated it needed the relinquished land for "social purposes", since part of this land is occupied by the Crimean Tatars without legal documents of ownership.
 The situation was caused by the inability of the USSR (and later Ukraine) to sell the land to Crimean Tatars at a reasonable price instead of giving back to the Tatars the land owned before deportation, once they or their descendants returned from Central Asia (mainly Uzbekistan).
 As a consequence, some Crimean Tatars settled as squatters, occupying land that was and is still not legally registered.